laurent22/joplin/README_e2ee.md

 # Disabling E2EE

 Follow the same procedure as above but instead disable E2EE on each device one by one.
 Again it might be simpler to do it one device at a time and to wait every time for the synchronisation to complete.

+# Technical specification

+For a more technical description, mostly relevant for development or to review the method being used, please see the [Encryption specification](http://joplin.cozic.net/help/spec).